thegooddocsproject/request-for-comment/pull_request_template.md

 This pull request description is not the actual RFC.
 To view the actual RFC, click **Files changed** in the top menu for this pull request.

+__NOTE__: We recommend reading the files in their rendered format rather than their raw format.

 ## Current RFC status

 - [x] Under discussion (until YYYY-MM-DD) {Set tentative date for 2 weeks after opening this pull request.}